liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-The removed methods were generic and had a long signature with optional parameters.
-Now they have one specialized version per parameter and are placed in the `RepositoryProvider` service.
-For instance, if you called:
+The removed methods were generic and had long signatures with optional parameters.
+They now have one specialized version per parameter and are in the `RepositoryProvider` service.
+For instance, if you called ...

     RepositoryLocalServiceUtil.getRepositoryImpl(0, fileEntryId, 0)

-now you must call:
+... you must now call ...

     RepositoryProviderUtil.getLocalRepositoryByFileEntryId(fileEntryId)

 #### Why was this change made?

-This change was made to enhance the Repository API and make decoupling from the Document Library easier when modularizing the portal.
+This change was made to enhance the Repository API and facilitate decoupling the API from the Document Library, as a part of the portal modularization effort.

 ---------------------------------------